Discovery (law): United States

 Under the law of the United States, civil discovery is wide-ranging and may seek disclosure of information that is reasonably calculated to lead to the discovery of admissible evidence.
 This is a much broader standard than relevance, because it contemplates the exploration of evidence which might be relevant, rather than evidence which is truly relevant.
 (Issues of the scope of relevance are taken care of before trial with motions in limine and during trial with objections.)
 Certain types of information are generally protected from discovery; these include information which is privileged and the work product of the opposing party.
 Other types of information may be protected, depending on the type of case and the status of the party.
 For instance, juvenile criminal records are generally not discoverable, peer review findings by hospitals in medical negligence cases are generally not discoverable and, depending on the case, other types of evidence may be non-discoverable for reasons of privacy, difficulty or expense in complying and for other reasons.
 (Criminal discovery rules may differ from those discussed here.)
 Electronic discovery or "e-discovery" refers to discovery of information stored in electronic format (often referred to as Electronically Stored Information, or ESI).
+Courts have also begun addressing the discoverability of generative artificial intelligence inputs.
+In 2026, a federal court ordered disclosure of prompts used by an expert witness, finding that the prompts formed part of the expert's methodology and were therefore subject to discovery.

 In practice, most civil cases in the United States are settled after discovery.
 After discovery, both sides often are in agreement about the relative strength and weaknesses of each side's case and this often results in either a settlement or summary judgment, which eliminates the expense and risks of a trial.

 Discovery is also available in criminal cases.
 Under the rule set forth in Brady v.
 Maryland, the prosecutor is obligated to provide to the defendant any information that is exculpatory or potentially exculpatory, without any request by the defense.
 Further discovery is available if initiated by the defendant.
 For example, a discovery demand might be for production of the names of witnesses, witness statements, information about evidence, a request for opportunity to inspect tangible evidence, and for any reports prepared by expert witnesses who will testify at trial.

 If a defendant in a criminal case requests discovery from the prosecution, the prosecutor may request reciprocal discovery.
 The prosecutor's right to discovery is deemed reciprocal as it arises from the defendant's request for discovery.
 The prosecutor's ability to obtain discovery is limited by the defendant's Fifth Amendment rights, specifically the defendant's constitutional protection against self-incrimination.